What Data Is Google Analytics Goals Unable To Track?

 How To Calculate “Customer’s Lifetime Value”?

-Customer’s lifetime value = (average value of a purchase) X (number of times the customer will buy each year) X (average length of the customer relationship (in years))
+Customer’s lifetime value = (average value of purchase) X (number of times the customer will buy each year) X (average length of the customer relationship (in years))

 The CLV would be – $100x3x3 = $900

 Now, you know what is CLV and how to calculate it.
 But the sad part is Google Analytics doesn’t show us this result.
-Though it is one of the most important metrics that every business should analyze, Google Analytics is unable to track Customer’s lifetime value.
+Though it is one of the most important metrics that every business should analyze, Google Analytics is unable to track the Customer’s lifetime value.

 Read Also –